petermsouzajr/qa-shadow-report/README.md

 })
 ```

-This method ensures that each test is accurately linked to its corresponding TestRail ID, facilitating a more detailed and organized approach to test tracking, reporting, and auditing.
+This method ensures that each test is accurately linked to its corresponding Manual Case ID, facilitating a more detailed and organized approach to test tracking, reporting, and auditing.

 ### 'The Works'